Harsh4902/modbat-JPF/README.md

 # Modbat-JPF

-- we are providing separate environment as docker container to test and run Modbat on JPF with minimal effort. follow bellow given setps
+- We are providing separate environment as docker container to test and run Modbat on JPF with minimal effort. follow bellow given setps:

   ## Container creation for Modbat-JPF